-The proposed PWSF will be lit (as required by FAA regulations) but will not use guy-wires and is not in a conservation area.
+The proposed PWSF will not be lit, will not use guy-wires and is not in a conservation area.

 e.
 Proposed PWSFS should not be visible from any designated scenic road or corridor or roads designated Old Florida Heritage Highway.